mitsuan/robotics/VSSUT_robosoccer/readme.md

 # Programming

 The complete robot control is done in the following steps:
-      -Capture video from camera through PC
+   + Capture video from camera through PC
-      -Use image processing and algorithms to extract required information from video frames -Send the data to MCU on robot through Xbee -Command the robot to move and orient in the desired way
+   + Use image processing and algorithms to extract required information from video frames
+   + Send the data to MCU on robot through Xbee
+   + Command the robot to move and orient in the desired way

 The complete processing can be categorised into two:
-        -Image Processing
+   + Image Processing
-        -Robot control
+   + Robot control

  ## Image processing